 The top box in Poster is where you enter the URL for the requests.

 The User Auth fields are where you enter the username and password in that order.
-Then, if you are doing a GET or a DELETE, select the respective buttons.
-For example: click on GET and a popup appears with your response.
+Then, if you are doing a GET or a DELETE, choose the respective buttons.
+For example: click GET and a popup appears with your response.
 For DELETE, ensure DELETE is selected and click the green button.

 For POST and PUT, content needs to be added.
 Select the Parameters tab and add the names and values for your parameters.
-Then, go back to the Content to send button and select Body from Parameters.
+Then, go back to the Content to send button and choose Body from Parameters.